Public Relations and Social Media Marketing Travel in Recession

-Karen sat down with “On the Record…Online,” the official podcast of the PRSA International Conference to discuss social media marketing for the travel and hospitality in hard economic times.
+Karen sat down with “On the Record…Online,” the official podcast of the PRSA International Conference to discuss social media marketing for travel and hospitality in hard economic times.

-This episode is guest hosted by Joann Killeen-Furtney of Killeen Furtney Group.
+This episode is guest-hosted by Joann Killeen-Furtney of Killeen Furtney Group.

-1:11 Travel marketing has been shaped in recent by the recession that hit in 2008 and by the mistakes of insurance giant AIG, which achieved notoriety by holding a luxury event at a hotel just after it had received federal bailout funds.
-Hospitality public relations pros were left grapple with the “AIG effect,” with companies becoming wary of travel spending, just as leisure travelers were scared into staying home by the residential real estate crash.
+1:11 Travel marketing has been shaped recently by the recession that hit in 2008 and by the mistakes of insurance giant AIG, which achieved notoriety by holding a luxury event at a hotel just after it had received federal bailout funds.
+Hospitality public relations pros were left to grapple with the “AIG effect,” with companies becoming wary of travel spending, just as leisure travelers were scared into staying home by the residential real estate crash.

-5:10 Hotel marketing strategies to emerge during the recession included “keeping the guest dollar on property” with stronger promotion of in-house spas, restaurants and golf courses.
+5:10 Hotel marketing strategies to emerge during the recession included “keeping the guest dollar on property” with stronger promotion of in-house spas, restaurants, and golf courses.

-5:37 Recession marketing plans began to reflect a change of focus in the hospitality industry with marketers switching to a regional “drive-in” strategy to attract the “staycation” customers in their backyard who were now less willing to fly.
+5:37 Recession marketing plans began to reflect a change of focus in the hospitality industry, with marketers switching to a regional “drive-in” strategy to attract the “staycation” customers in their backyard who were now less willing to fly.

-6:34 Recession marketing PR programs shifted as “the deal” became all important to consumers.
-Customers wanted a reduced rate, and at the luxury level, demanded extras be thrown in with the price of the room (a spa treatment or a round of golf).
+6:34 Recession marketing PR programs shifted as “the deal” became all-important to consumers.
+Customers wanted a reduced rate and at the luxury level, demanded extras be thrown in with the price of the room (a spa treatment or a round of golf).

 21:12 End podcast